 Want to keep track of how much money you make, save, and spend each month?
 You must have a budget!
 You’ll need a convenient way to track everything once you’ve made a budget, right?
-This is where free printable budget planner come in!
+This is where free printable budget planner templates come in!

 How do you calculate a monthly budget?

 When it comes to budgeting, take-home pay is the only thing that matters.
 Forget about earnings before taxes.
 Your take-home pay is the amount of money you have available to spend or save in addition to what you may already be contributing to a retirement account at work.

 Include other sources of income, such as social security, disability, pension, child support, regular interest or dividend earnings, and alimony, when computing income.
 Any money that you get on a regular basis can be considered revenue for your monthly budget.